Patreon/patreon-wordpress/readme.txt

 It is  difficult to protect videos due the intensive bandwidth requirements of hosting video  and having to rely on third parties such as Youtube or Vimeo.
 Youtube allows you to set videos to ‘private’ but Vimeo offers extra controls by only allowing videos to be played on specific domains.
 Visit this guide to [protecting your video content with Vimeo](https://help.vimeo.com/hc/en-us/articles/224817847-Privacy-settings-overview).

 == Upgrade Notice ==

+= 1.9.16 =

+* Fixed: Plugin no longer attempts to fetch tier details when the connection with Patreon's API is broken, preventing unnecessary `HTTP 401` responses
+* Fixed: Webhook management now stops early if client credentials are invalid, reducing failed API calls
+* Fixed: Post sync process no longer retries when app credentials have been marked as invalid, eliminating repeated `401` errors
+* Improved: JavaScript assets now use consistent Unix-style line endings instead of Windows-style carriage returns

 = 1.9.15 =